Saruccio/ff5_atmega328p_other_baud/README.md

 - **115200**
 - **500000**

-The images have been re-compiled from sourced taken from official Source Forge site; in particular from
+The images have been re-compiled from source taken from official Source Forge site; in particular from

 **flashforth-code-6f2fd267ac54cb6cf166e29eaad3a9134170dfa0**

-following the instruction in the
+ using as trace the instructions in the page web: https://www.flashforth.com/atmega.html

 All HEXs have been tested on my Arduino Nano V3 (ATmega328P) with my hobby projects.